 The following charts are provided to give you an idea of how some of the key specs of the A-iPower SUA4500 compare to generators of similar power (between 3000 and 4000 W).

-- As this generator can emit noise as low as 68 dBA, it finds itself in the average expected noise for this kind of power.
-If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Cat INV4000E, whose lowest noise levels reach just 51 dBA.
+- Among the generators of a comparable running wattage, this generator with a lowest noise of 68 dBA can be judged as noisy.
+If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Westinghouse iGen4500DF, whose lowest noise levels reach just 52 dBA.